rich2020s/2048/README.md

 # 2048
 Let's play 2048 on a webpage!

-This game was built with React.
+This game is built with React.
 The unique part of this game is the animations.
 I implemented the scoreboard to track a user's scores, and it can generate random tiles to a random location after any tiles are moved.
 I spent a month working on this project.
 It was challenging, but it was fun, and I learned a lot.